BFCmath/FragmentSegmentation_GDGoC-AIC/server/README.md

 Upload an image for segmentation.

 - Request: Form data with 'file' field containing an image (JPEG or PNG)
-- Response: JSON object containing:
-  - boxes: List of bounding boxes
-  - scores: List of confidence scores
-  - labels: List of class labels
-  - masks: List of segmentation masks
+- Response: Image with segmentation masks that can be displayed directly in the frontend
-  - combined_mask: Combined segmentation mask
+- The segmentation identifies individual fragments and assigns them unique colors

 ## Example Usage